clairefro/extract-md-data/README.md

 This data can be used with templating libraries like [`pug`](https://pugjs.org/) or [`handlebars`](https://handlebarsjs.com/) to build out static websites based off the markdown files.

-You can make your own routing logic - perhaps you want to leverage `relativePath`?
+You can make your own routing logic - perhaps you want to leverage `relativeDir`?
 Up to you!

 ## Features

 - gets data for all files in `srcDir` with `.md` and `.markdown` extensions, recursively
 - ignores non-markdown files
 - extracts any custom yaml frontmatter into an object `fm`
+- extracts `relativeDir` and `slug`/`id` for markdown file for use with file-based routing
 - generates a unique `id` for each file by hashing the `relativePath`
 - generates a url-safe `slug` for each file based on the `filename`